cohdevver/cohdocs/README.md

 Could help if you need GMs (or higher-level GMs) but not Admins.

-As far as I can tell, there is currently no way to edit which level has access to which commands(to make your own GMs, for instance).
+~~As far as I can tell, there is currently no way to edit which level has access to which commands(to make your own GMs, for instance).~~

+In the I24 Binaries there is c file called cmdgame.c, you should theorhetically be able to edit access levels or add new commands to the game in I24.